-Pittsburgh Steelers Super Bowl Window Is Closing—And Fast
+Pittsburgh Steelers' Super Bowl Window Is Closing—And Fast

 Roethlisberger threw for 50 yards during Sunday's second half.
 His lone interception came in the fourth quarter with the Steelers trailing 23-14:

-What makes the throw especially concerning is the fact a 14-year veteran never saw linebacker Anthony Levine undercutting the route.
+What makes the throw especially concerning is the fact the 15-year veteran never saw linebacker Anthony Levine undercutting the route.
 Roethlisberger stood tall in a perfect pocket, never had to worry about pressure and still threw an ill-advised pass.

 The mistake only magnified Roethlisberger's inconsistencies with poor ball placement and mistimed throws throughout the contest.